Weekend trips are the best way to plan a fun getaway on a budget. Here are 4 nearby regions that should definitely make a trip to St. Augustine!

 More then just a great hotel or a nice restaurant, a weekend trip to St. Augustine can offer travelers something new and unique without the financial stress and intensive planning.
-Weekend trips help us to live within our means while still getting a taste for something different, and St. Augustine Florida is just the kind of different most people are looking for.
+Weekend trips help us to live within our means while still getting a taste for something different, and St. Augustine is just the kind of different many people are seeking.

 You don't have to dish out a huge wad of cash on a weekend trip here.
-While lots of friends are spending a good portion of their income on extravagant holidays, on an economic budget visitors can enjoy a getaway with the sights in St. Augustine, Florida.
-Residents and visitors of Florida and other Southern states will find plenty to enjoy for a weekend getaway on a weekend budget—from history and recreation, to shopping and local cuisine.
-And because it's a shorter trip, you can afford to splurge a bit for 2 nights at a bed and breakfast.
+While lots of friends are spending a good portion of their income on extravagant holidays, on an economy budget, visitors to St. Augustine can enjoy a getaway here without going broke.
+Florida and Georgia residents and visitors will find plenty to enjoy for a budget weekend getaway—from history and recreation, to shopping and local cuisine.
+And because it's a shorter trip, you can afford to splurge a bit for two nights at a bed and breakfast.